dulcetlife/ai3202/README.md

 **## My heuristic function:**
 I picked the diagonal function as the second heuristic function.
+I got the idea for this heuristic function from this website: http://theory.stanford.edu/~amitp/GameProgramming/Heuristics.html
 The equation for the diagonal function is: x = abs(start.x - goal.x)
 y = abs(start.y - goal.y)